-Arizona’s largest electric utility, Arizona Public Service, is back in front of regulators asking for its second rate increase in just over a year.
+Arizona’s largest electric utility, Arizona Public Service, is back in front of regulators asking for its second rate increase in just over a year to collect $67 million more on an annual basis from its customers.
 In early September, Arizona Corporation Commissioners, the elected officials that regulates power companies in the state, heard testimony from APS and intervenors in a case regarding recently installed pollution control equipment at the Four Corners coal power plant.
 APS’s share of the total bill for the equipment and installation came to $400 million; the utility wants to have its customers pick up the tab.
 If the latest increase is approved, the plant will provide APS investors with not only a repayment of that expenditure, but also a tidy profit, while customers continue to foot the bill for an investment that environmentalists and consumer advocates warned would be unwise years ago.
 Those warnings have come true.

 At a time when utilities around the country were beginning to ditch their coal plants for economic reasons, APS wanted to invest.
 The utility convinced regulators to allow it to purchase a California utility’s interest in a coal plant.
 It was a decision that David Schlissel, now the director of resource planning analysis for the Institute for Energy Economics and Financial Analysis (IEEFA), called “the only instance that I can recall where a utility is seeking to replace retired coal capacity with another aging coal facility.”
 Schlissel was testifying for the Sierra Club at the time, and is planning to release a report later this year about the power plant and its impact on customers’ bills.